-Notes: 1 New Smart Core Consent and Smart Core Waiver Forms will become effective in July 2013.
-They are available on the ADE website and on the ASBA policy update website.
+Notes: 1 New Smart Core Consent and Smart Core Waiver Forms are available at http://arsba.org/policy-resources and on the ADE website.
 While 9.03.1.8 of the Standards and the Smart Core Guidance both require parents to sign one of the forms, there's not much you can do if they don't.
 Either way, the default option is Smart Core.

-- 2 The Department's Guidelines stipulate completion by the end of the senior year.
+2 The Department's Guidelines stipulate completion by the end of the senior year.
 We believe this is not in agreement with Arkansas code 6-18-202(b)(1) which requires public schools to be open through the completion of the secondary program to students between the ages of 5 and 21.
 Therefore, we suggest that students be allowed to switch from Core to Smart Core if they could successfully complete its requirements by the time they attained their twenty first birthday.
-Acceptance of a diploma negates a student's right to switch programs. - 3 The Standards require a review, but do not stipulate its frequency.
+Acceptance of a diploma negates a student's right to switch programs.

+3 The Standards require a review, but do not stipulate its frequency.
 Select an interval to insert here (never is not an option).
-Standards require the inclusion of students, parents, and staff in the formulation and review of this policy. - 4 Schools are required to retain documentation procedures and methods used.
+Standards require the inclusion of students, parents, and staff in the formulation and review of this policy.

+4 Schools are required to retain documentation procedures and methods used.